Dundee 4 Dunfermline 3Saturday, 14th Dec 2019

 Then a 56th minute corner saw the ball drop for firstly Nisbet to shoot and then when blocked Dow drove the ball on target but Hamilton dropped on top of it before anyone else could.
 Joe Thomson was introduced for Kyle Turner before Kiltie powered a shot narrowly wide.

 It was proving difficult to get back into this match and things got even worse with Dunfermline were reduced to ten men in 62 minutes when Greg Kiltie was shown a second yellow card.
-On halfway he evaded a Shaun Byrne challenge but then clipped Kerr and referee Kevin Clancy after some pause to consider it, pulled out a yellow card, followed by a red.
+On halfway he evaded a Shaun Byrne challenge but then Kerr ran into Kiltie’s outstretched leg.
+Referee Kevin Clancy after some pause for consideration, pulled out his yellow card, followed by a red.

 With the home side on the attack Beadling belted the ball upfield and NISBET latched on to it probably just ten yards inside his own half.
-He made ground and from the edge of the box hit an angle shot past Hamilton to net at the left post.
+He made ground and from just inside the box hit an angle shot past Hamilton to net at the left post.
 4-2

 Remarkably the Pars were to snatch another goal back just three minutes later.
-MARTIN popped a shot from outside the penalty box on the left and found the net at the far post, 4-3 with 18 minutes remaining.
+Dow passed across field to MARTIN who popped a shot from the left corner of the penalty box and his bouncing effort found the net at the far post, 4-3 with 18 minutes remaining.

 Lewis McCann was the final throw of the dice for the Fifers as he replaced Tom Beadling with seven minutes left.
 Thomson launched over a free kick from the left but Hamilton held as a group of yellow shirt hunted the ball.
 The pressure was certainly being put on Dundee and their fans were growing increasingly impatient with their team.